cagdasc/CachedThread/README.md

                     .build();
         }
 ```
-3- And open pool and close after your work was finished.
+3-And open pool and close after your work was finished.
 ```java
         @Override
         protected void onCreate(@Nullable Bundle savedInstanceState) {